jpn--/larch/doc/index.rst

 	Python software to use names from Monty Python, particularly when you want to be able to identify your software `from quite a long way away <https://www.youtube.com/watch?v=ug8nHaelWtc>`_.

+Why is the Windows wheel download so much larger than the Mac one?

+	The Windows wheel include the openblas library for linear algebra computations.
+The Mac version does not need an extra library because Mac OS X includes vector math libraries by default in the Accelerate framework.